phoenixframework/phoenix/docs/contexts.md

 As we've seen, your context modules are dedicated modules that expose and group related functionality.
 Phoenix generates generic functions, such as `list_users` and `update_user`, but they only serve as a basis for you to grow your business logic and application from.
 To begin extending our Accounts context with real features, let's address an obvious issue of our application – we can create users with credentials in our system, but they have no way of signing in with those credentials.
 Building a complete user authentication system is beyond the scope of this guide, but let's get started with a basic email-only sign-in page that allows us to track a current user's session.
 This will let us focus on extending our `Accounts` context while giving you a good start to grow a complete authentication solution from.

 To start, let's think of a function name that describes what we want to accomplish.
 To authenticate a user by email address, we'll need a way to lookup that user and verify their entered credentials are valid.
-We can do this be exposing a single function on our `Accounts` context.
+We can do this by exposing a single function on our `Accounts` context.

     > user = Accounts.authenticate_by_email_password(email, password)